Latino Voters Balance Stereotypes, Their Pocketbooks and Immigrants' Vital Role

 Families visit El Rey grocery store in South Milwaukee to shop for their favorite foods reminiscent of their home countries.
 Photo by Alfredo Corchado

-“Latinos might not be a large part of the electorate in Wisconsin, but they can certainly mean a difference in a close race,” says Sergio González.
+“Latinos might not be a large part of the electorate in Wisconsin, but they can certainly mean a difference in a close race,” says Sergio González, a historian at Marquette University and expert on Latino communities in Wisconsin.
 “And I think the same can be said in a number of different battleground states that are being floated around.

 “We're not Arizona, we're not Texas, we're not California with sizable electorates,” he says.
 “But that doesn't have to be the number to make a difference in a place like Wisconsin.”